AudiusProject/audius-protocol/packages/mobile/dapp-store/README.md

 ```
 > You may not have specified ANDROID_HOME, or have a different build tools version, modify accordingly.

+> If successful, this should update .asset-manifest.json with the sha and url of our uploaded .apk, and config.yaml with an updated release mint address.
+Please commit and push both of these changes.

 ### Submit dApp update request
 ```
 npx dapp-store publish update -k app-keypair.json -u https://audius-fe.rpcpool.com --requestor-is-authorized --complies-with-solana-dapp-store-policies